 Action Worksheet

 Name of Jurisdiction: Salem

 Risk / Vulnerability

 Problem being Mitigated: Risks/vulnerabilities associated with lack of awareness of emergency management and best practices during hazardous events.

 Hazard(s) Addressed: All Hazards

 Action or Project

 Action/Project Number: 3.2

 Name of Action or Project: Distribute SEMA brochures at public facilities and events

 Distribute SEMA brochures on natural disasters at public facilities and

 Action or Project events.

 Description:

-Applicable Goal Statement: Promote education, outreach, research and development programs to

-improve the knowledge and awareness among the citizens and industry

-about hazards they may face, their vulnerability to identified hazards,
+Applicable Goal Statement: Promote education, outreach, research and development programs to improve the knowledge and awareness among the citizens and industry about hazards they may face, their vulnerability to identified hazards,

 and hazard mitigation alternatives that can reduce their vulnerabilities

 Estimated Cost: \$1,500

 Benefits: Losses avoided by implementing this action include injuries and/or

 casualties, property damages, loss-of-function/displacement impacts, and

 emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD, Emergency Response Agencies

 Organization/Department:

 Action/Project Priority: 28 - High Priority

-Timeline for Completion: On-going On-going
+Timeline for Completion: On-going Control of the control of t

 Potential Fund Sources: Local general revenue funds, private donations of cash, goods, or

-- 151 4 25 1 services.
+Y 101 : N. 1 : services.

 Local Planning Mechanisms Hazard Mitigation Plan, LEOP

 to be Used in

-Implementation, if any:
+Implementation, if any: Progress Report

-A 4° 54 4 Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A

+Report of Frogress IVA